PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

 ## Further Reading

+In this section, some more language features are discussed, which mostly are used to take shortcuts during development and make code more readable.
+The following features can be replaced with other language constructs, if not as efficiently.

 ### Function Overloading

 Functions can be overloaded, or in other words, can have the same name, while having different parameter types.
 For Example: